Anadea/anadea_jobs/src/jobs/senior-android-developer-1.md

 title: Senior Android Developer
 location: Ukraine/Europe
 ---
-We’re looking for a Senior Android Developer to join our team and help us build and release innovative and top-quality Android applications for our industry-leading products.

 We are looking for a highly experienced, proactive, and technically skilled Android Developer with expertise in native Android development.
-The ideal candidate has over 5 years of hands-on experience building Android apps using Kotlin, is comfortable leading development efforts, and has a deep understanding of architectural patterns, performance tuning, and modern testing practices.
+The ideal candidate has over 8 years of hands-on experience building Android apps using Kotlin, is comfortable leading development efforts, and has a deep understanding of architectural patterns, performance tuning, and modern testing practices.

 **Key Responsibilities**